steven-whaley/boundary-demo/readme.md

 `terraform taint aws_instance.worker`

+### To Destroy
+The TF code creates a Session Recording Bucket object in the pie_org scope.
+Boundary does not currently support deleting Session Recording Buckets so when attempting to run `terraform destroy` TF will throw an error.
+This will prevent both the bucket from being removed and the associated pie_org scope in Boundary (since the bucket is a member of that scope).
+Currently the workaround is to remove both the bucket and the pie_org object from TF state and then completely destroy the eks workspace.
+Once that's completed run a destroy on the init workspace to delete the Boundary cluster, which will also delete the project and session recording bucket.

 ## Connecting to Targets
 If you are using the Okta integration then:
 - Members of the dev_users group in Okta have permissions to connect to the targets in the dev_w2_project scope